-During 2018 Athens based artist Navine G. Khan-Dossos will work with the Communal Knowledge programme at The Showroom and Imperial Health Charity on a new collaborative commission with St Mary’s Hospital Paediatric Services, Paddington.
+During 2018 artist Navine G. Khan-Dossos has been working with the Communal Knowledge programme at The Showroom and Imperial Health Charity on a new collaborative commission with St Mary’s Hospital Paediatric Services, Paddington.

 Her work often responds to a sense of place, and increasingly takes the form of murals and site-specific installations.
 In Athens, this has manifested as room-size installations at the Benaki Museum of Islamic Art animating the city’s complex history and identity between East and West (‘Imagine a Palm Tree’, 2016), and at the Victoria Square Project social space, where ‘Freedom and Equality, or Death’ (2017) proposes a new national flag.
 Also in 2017, the vast outdoor mural ‘Echo Chamber’ in Eindhoven reflected on the depiction of European converts to radical Islam, while ‘A Year Without Movement’, a series of paintings on the walls of London’s historical House of Saint Barnabas exposed the connections between representation, standardization, and control.